espressif/arduino-esp32/docs/source/api/sigmadelta.rst

 sigmaDeltaSetup
 ***************

-This function is used to setup SigmaDelta channel frequency and resolution.
+This function is used to setup the SigmaDelta channel frequency and resolution.

 .. code-block:: arduino